 Routinely wipe down your capiz shell piece with a soft damp cloth.

-What is ceramics?
+What are ceramics?

 Close your eyes, let out a deep sigh, and imagine Patrick Swayze wrapping his arms around your shoulders as you shape pottery.
 For most of us, that’s all we really need to know about ceramics, but for those of you unimpressed by the herculean limbs of the Swayze, read on…